NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/config.md

 skills.config.ui.maxSkillsPerSubject=100
 ```

-When project first created it may not have enough total points to calculate levels breakdown.
+When a project is first created it may not have enough total points to calculate a sensible levels breakdown.
-Therefore, Skill Events are not be applied until minimum amount of points created as specified by these properties:
+Therefore, Skill Events cannot be applied until a minimum amount of points have been created for a project/subject as specified by these properties:
 ```properties
 # Must create at least 100 points for project
 # before skill events are applied